Kravets21/test-php/docs/Api/PushTemplatesApi.md

-# OpenAPI\Client\PushTemplatesApi
+# AirEml\PushTemplatesApi

-All URIs are relative to http://localhost:8080, except if the operation defines another base path.
+All URIs are relative to https://aireml.com, except if the operation defines another base path.

 | Method | HTTP request | Description |
 | ------------- | ------------- | ------------- |